microsoft/MCW-Building-a-resilient-IaaS-architecture/Whiteboard design session/WDS student guide - Building a resilient IaaS architecture.md

 *Virtual Network design in Azure*

 1. Document and diagram how you will build redundant Virtual Networks for Contoso.
 Address the following design points:
-    -   Must allow for connectivity between two regions close to the Cheyenne and Seattle data centers
+    -   Must allow for connectivity between two regions close to the Reston and Des Moines data centers
     -   Address the need for redundancy and resiliency in the site-to-site VPN connectivity from Contoso's offices to Azure
     -   How will you design the address space and subnets to support Contoso's requirements?